lucasrennok/Format4You/README.md

 **WEB:**

-Go to the 'web' file and put:
+Go to the 'web' folder and put:
 > yarn start

 **SERVER:**

-Go to the 'server' file and put:
+Go to the 'server' folder and put:
 > yarn start

 ## :abcd: How it works